Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: An application: Computation of Drinfeld's function

 \begin{proposition} Let $(E_1, E_2)$ be an $\BF_q$-point of $\Bun_G \times \Bun_G$.
 Then the trace of the geometric Frobenius on the $*$-stalk at~$(E_1, E_2)$ of the pushforward $\Delta_* \Qellbar$ is equal to:

 \end{proposition}

 \ssec{Reduction to a trace computation on $\barBun_G$} \mbox{}

 In this subsection we deduce Proposition \ref{answer} above, via the Lefschetz trace formula, from a computation on $\barBun_G$ stated in Proposition \ref{trace at point in B-locus} below; in the next subsection we will then prove Proposition \ref{trace at point in B-locus}.
-To state the proposition, recall from Subsection \ref{Compactifying the diagonal} the natural map
+We remark that the presentation in the present subsection would be simpler if our definition of $\barBun_G$ was such that it contains $\Bun_G$ as a dense open substack.
+In particular, it would then be unnecessary to distinguish between the case where the characteristic is equal or not equal to $2$, and Lemma \ref{trace at point in B-locus in local model} and Lemma \ref{gamma^*b_*} below would become redundant.
+(The present definition of $\barBun_G$ is adopted in this article since this definition appears to be the most natural in the case of an arbitrary reductive group $G$; see the follow-up articles \cite{Sch1}, \cite{Sch2}.)